Poyser1911/cordova-plugin-shell-exec/README.md

 Apache Cordova Plugin to Execute Root Commands Android in Smartphone's Operating System Shell.

-This is a MODIFIED version of [https://github.com/petervojtek/cordova-plugin-shell-exec](https://github.com/petervojtek/cordova-plugin-shell-exec) to be complatible with all commands formats without using arrays. <br/> See `Useage` and `Examples`__.
+This is a MODIFIED version of [https://github.com/petervojtek/cordova-plugin-shell-exec](https://github.com/petervojtek/cordova-plugin-shell-exec) to be complatible with all commands formats without using arrays. <br/> See `Useage` and `Examples` <br/>
-Note: All Commands Excutes in Root Mode at the moment, this can be modified later.
+`Note: All Commands Excutes in Root Mode at the moment, this can be modified later.`

 ### Supported Platforms